alichtman/dotfiles/README.md

-# dotfiles

-Aaron's Dotfiles (macOS, but mostly Linux compatible)
+# Aaron's Dotfiles

+These are written for `macOS`, but they are `Linux` compatible for the most part.

+My default setup consists of:

+- `vim`
+- `zsh`
+- `git`

+The rest of the dotfiles are included for completeness, but they are not terribly complete.